Osmania College Ground

 Osmania College Ground is a sports venue located in Kurnool, Andhra Pradesh.
 The ground also has reasonable sports facilities in the form a football/cricket ground, an outdoor basketball court with lighting facility, a tennis court, volleyball court and a Table Tennis room.
-The ground has hosted aRanji Trophy match in 1972 when Andhra cricket team played against Kerala cricket team as match ended in a drawn.
+The ground has hosted a Ranji Trophy match in 1972 when Andhra cricket team played against Kerala cricket team as match ended in a drawn.
 The ground is owned and managed by Osmania College.